dylsteck/litecast/README.md

 4. Run by calling `yarn start`

 ### Todos

-_note_: These are just the most immediate todos that come to mind, I'm sure this list will change a bit!
+Note: These are just a few todos on the top of my mind that would get the app to v1.0(full feature parity with the mockups below), but I'm sure smaller tasks and larger ideas will come to mind as well.

--   [] Launch TestFlight with existing app
--   [] Make the navbar functional(clicking feeds)
 -   [] Further style the cast and thread components
--   [] Cleanup `NeynarProvider` before eventually moving it officially into `farcasterkit`
-    -   note: my process for building `farcasterkit` providers has been building the providers in an example app(like Litecast) before moving to the package level -- so this works out well anyways
 -   [] Add search
+-   [] Add following channels(via search)
+-   [] Add user pages
+-   [] Add more of the backend logic to [farcasterkit-react-native](https://www.npmjs.com/package/farcasterkit-react-native) (not much left to move over)
 -   [] Add logout capabilities
--   [] (longterm) build the client out in `web` and use as many overlapping `packages/ui` components as possible
-    -   note: funny enough I was building the `NeynarProvider` for Next.JS last weekend, so I might be able to merge that codebase with `apps/web` whenever I get to it

 ### Mockups